Ramón Sender (composer): Later career

-In 2018, Spanish documentary filmmaker Luis Olano released Sender Barayón Un Viaje Hacia La Luz (A Trip into the Light), a film about the life and works of Ramón Sender Barayón, including interviews with Sender at his home in San Francisco, archival photos and footage, and recordings of Sender's music.
-The film has English subtitles whenever Spanish is spoken, and Spanish subtitles whenever English is spoken, and has been screened in the USA and in Spain.
-Link to the film's trailer:"
+In 2018 the Spanish documentary filmmaker Luis Olano released Sender Barayón: Un Viaje Hacia La Luz (A Trip into the Light), a film on Sender's life and work combining interviews at his home in San Francisco with archival photographs, footage and recordings of his music.
+The film carries English subtitles for Spanish dialogue and Spanish subtitles for English, and has screened in both the United States and Spain.